nolds9/garnet/readme.md

 ## current_user

-...it exists!
+It exists.
 See the application controller and helper.

 ## Github Authentication